What competitors to ALDIMobile should I consider ?

 ALDImobile are not going to go in and out of the telco business like Kogan have.
 You might remember that a few years ago, Kogan set themselves up as a phone company through an intermediary to Telstra.
 Telstra didn’t like it and so caused the intermediary to fail.

 ALDImobile are one of the few companies who offer tablet data plans.
 If you have a tablet computer and want to put a SIM in it, check out the tablet plans we recommend.

 ALDImobile have 3 very popular plans (S, L, and XXL) but they have a lot more plans and offers than that.
 In fact, their actual range is very broad, boasting of data plans, Long Expiry, and even PAYG plans with a 365-day term ( which not every phone company does ).
 In some ways, we think this range is actually slightly too broad, given the number of competitors out there.
 ALDImobile also offer a family plan that allows up to 4 users share 56 GB of data on the same subscription account.
 This can be beneficial for groups that include a mix of both heavy and light data users, where a balancing act bet such users might naturally occur, reducing the need to spend more money purchasing individual data packages.
 All in all, even though they only offer prepaid plans, ALDImobile’s plans are quite flexible — you can even change your plan every month and take advantage of the auto recharge feature, which essentially turns your prepaid plan into a postpaid-like plan that makes it very difficult to overspend on your monthly service fee.

 - Add data at a pretty standard $10 per GB :

-This is all but an industry standard charge now and far preferable to the alternative – going out of bundle – the terribly high cost of which we explore below.
+This is all but an industry standard charge now and far preferable to the alternative – running out of bundle data and incurring overages, the terribly high cost of which we explore below.